Helping Students Succeed in College

 - Include current 1040 tax return.
 (If you are 24 years old or younger, unmarried, and do not have children, you must submit a copy of your parents’ tax return or FAFSA award letter with the gross income shown.)

 - Valid state/government-issued I.D.
-(Include your permanent resident or visa, if applicable.
+(Include your permanent resident documentation or visa, if applicable.)

 - Maintain a minimum of 12 hours per semester (fall and spring).
 Approval needed for less than 12 hours.